-The poem begins with the painter being accosted by a number of a policemen.
+The poem begins with the painter being accosted by a number of policemen.
 He claims to be on his way home and not, as they think, stopping to visit a brothel.
 He mocks them for their mistake and reveals that he is a monk in the employee of the powerful Cosimo Medici.
 The officers are taken aback by this and release the monk but Lippi still feels the need to justify himself.
 He launches into the story of how he ended up there that night.

-He tells the men that the was painting in his studio, “saints, and saints / And again saints,” and was very bored.
+He tells the men that he was painting in his studio, “saints, and saints / And again saints,” and was very bored.
 He heard music out his window, climbed down to the street, and joined up with the procession of musicians.
-After celebrating for a time he was on his way home, when he was stopped.
+After celebrating for a time he was on his way home when he was stopped.
 Still not satisfied that they understand him, Lippo decides to tell them about his childhood and how he grew up on the street.

 Both of his parents died when he was young and he was forced to beg for scraps from men and dogs.
 He did this for a number of years before being taken into a monastery.
 There, he was finally able to eat his fill and indulge in his affinity for idleness.
 The monks attempted to make him study and learn Latin, but he says it was a waste of time.

 They then noticed his abilities at painting and decide that is what he should focus on.
 He does so, painting everything he sees, but the Prior of the monastery is not happy with what he has made.
 The Prior wants more soul in the art and the painter wants soul and beauty.
 Some of the monks are very critical of his work but he claims not to care as he has Cosimo Medici to fall back on.
 Even so, he does seem hurt by their rebuffs.